ComputationalRadiationPhysics/picongpu/docs/source/usage/metadata.rst

 is used.
 This feature might in a future revision default to being active.

 You might want to dump metadata without actually running a simulation.
 In this case, you can add the `--no-start-simulation` flag which will make the code skip the actual simulation.
+If your intention is instead to also run the simulation afterwards, just leave it out and the program will proceed as normal.

-The dumping happens after all initialisation immediately before the simulation starts (or is skipped).
+The dumping happens after all initialisation work is done immediately before the simulation starts (or is skipped).
 This implies that

  * No dynamic information about the simulation can be included (e.g. information about the state at time step 10).
- * The dumped information will represent the actual parameters used which might be different from the parameters given in the input files, e.g., due to automatic adjustment.
+ * The dumped information will represent the actual parameters used which might be different from the parameters given in the input files, e.g., due to automatic adjustment of the grid size (see :ref:`autoAdjustGrid<usage-cfg>`).

 .. note::